 I interviewed a woman who said that her daughter was going on about “finding her true love”.
 She said “I wonder where she got that idea from”, and I thought, “she’s never watched Frozen with her kids.
 She’s got girls the same age as mine, and if she’s never watched Frozen…”.
 It’s quite a big part of what girls seem to think and talk about.

-To be fair, if some of my neighbours who are at home with their kids heard this, they would laugh uproariously at the idea that I’m completely engaged with my children because obviously I’m here [at Jericho] a lot.
+To be fair, if some of my neighbours who are at home with their kids heard this, they would laugh uproariously at the idea that I’m completely engaged with my children because obviously I’m here a lot.
 But the comparison between the flexibility I have and someone who works 60, 70 hours a week in a corporate office is, I think, monumental.

 So I would encourage all employers to change hours and I would encourage everyone who’s having a baby to think really hard about how they’re going to manage their time and not just accept the system that they go back into, but to try and make it work for them.
 Because otherwise it’s very easy to become disconnected from things that are going on in your home life and with your children.
 It’s an absolute tragedy of our society that women – and men – who want to be involved with their kids, who are interested in them, who want to play a part in their lives every day, but also have a career, are somehow being forced into binary positions.
 It’s crazy.

 If you would like to know more about the issues covered in this article, Vardags offers a free consultation to qualifying individuals.

 For high net worth and ultra high net worth individuals or their companies, our confidential enquiry line is staffed 24 hours.
 Call 020 7404 9390 today.